Business and Marketing Analysis of Boots Company PLC

 - Appreciated by thousands of clients.
 Check client reviews

 All the leading superstore outlets have significantly enhanced their fitness and healthcare products in current times and opened pharmacy shops even (Bubb, 2017).
 The power and convenience of such ‘one-stop’ shopping at these stores is a continual threat to its new launch fitness product and target market.
 Boots need to cope with different business threats.
-Several supermarkets like Tesco and Wal-Mart are moving into healthcare business with strong aims.
-Such rivals have a range of product lines that are demanded by the clients.
+Several supermarkets like Tesco and Wal-Mart are moving into the healthcare business with strong aims.
+Such rivals have a range of product lines that the clients demand.
 Such superstores are interfering in the marketplace of Boots, which is posing a ‘big’ threat as they could provide fitness and health products in a single store.
-This feature is enough to lure the clients.
-Such rivals are pressurising Boots to decrease production cost, which greatly impacts the brand’s profit margin.
+This feature is enough to lure clients.
+Such rivals are pressurising Boots to decrease production costs, which greatly impacts the brand’s profit margin.

 |Boots Company||Strengths (S)